ssbsukirat/medicine/Renal/TubuloInterstitial Diseases.md

 - precipitated by hypovolemia and is reversible with saline volume repletion and drug withdrawal
 - **Acute Urate nephropathy**
 	- tubular obstruction
-	- severe hyperuricemia in tumour lysis syndrome (lympho or myelopro)
+	- severe hyperuricemia in tumour lysis syndrome (lympho or myeloproliferative disorder -- post chemo)
+	- dense **precipitate of birefringent uric acid crystals** is found in the urine, usually in association with microscopic or gross hematuria
+	- Prophylactic allopurinol reduces the risk of uric acid nephropathy but is of no benefit once tumor lysis has occurred
+	- increase tubular flow and solubility of uric acid with alkaline diuresis may be of some benefit; however, emergent treatment with hemodialysis or rasburicase, a recombinant urate oxidase, is usually required to rapidly lower uric acid levels and restore kidney function.